Fronius LogoFronius Mobile Logo

 IMPORTANT!

-Observe the following information regarding connection of the data communication cable to the Backup Switch.
+Observe the following information regarding connection of the data communication cables to the Backup Switch.

 • Use network cables of type CAT5 STP or higher.

-• Use a twisted cable pair for corresponding data cables.
+• Use a twisted cable pair for data cables that belong together.

-• Use double insulated or sheathed data cables when near bare conductors.
+• Use double insulated or sheathed data cables when they are near to bare conductors.

 • Use shielded twisted pair cables to avoid interference.

-Connection overview of the data communication cable between the Fronius Smart Meter, Fronius Backup Switch, and Fronius GEN24 inverter.
+Connection overview of the data communication cables between the Fronius Smart Meter, Fronius Backup Switch, and Fronius GEN24 inverter.

 1. Installation and Startup